tirkarthi/tirkarthi.github.io/about.md

 Hey there!

 I am Karthikeyan.
-I got introduced to computers by 13, the age of marquee tags and IE. I am a self-taught developer.
-I have been programming professionally since 2014.
+I am a self-taught developer and I have been programming professionally since 2014.
 I write Python for food and fun at day.
-I mostly use Clojure outside work.
+Outside of work, I am a CPython core triager and write a little bit of Clojure.
 In terms of food, I love dosa, koala biryani (Thalapakati) and plain Vanilla (Not vanilla JavaScript though :).
 I Reddit a lot.
 I occassionally read books with stoicism, (auto)?biographies and short novels being my picks.
 This blog started about programming and then turned about to be a personal blog about my mistakes and opinions.
-I mostly write here openly in a way that I can look back my life about both progress and mistakes.
+I mostly write here in an open manner so that I can look back at my life about both progress and mistakes.
 So you might find some posts interesting and others depressing.
 I also write [poems with puns](/poems/) and [draw comics](/comics/)

 Flavour of music for code :